tailor-cms/xt/docs/directory-structure.md

 # Directory structure

-## Overview

-The project structure provides a great starting point for crafting the Content Element.
-Framework is organized as a monorepo consisting of three main subpackages (targeting different systems):
+The framework structure provides a great starting point for crafting the Content Element.
+It is a monorepo consisting of three main subpackages (targeting different systems):

 ```